fthiella/Sql-mk-builder/README.md

-# Sql Markdown builder for SublimeText
+# Sql Markdown builder 1.0

 I like text editors, I have fallen in love with Sublime Text, and everything I write is in Markdown syntax!

 This simple Perl sript executes SQL queries and produces a Markdown output.
-Can be easily integrated with Sublime Text editor.
+It can be easily integrated with Sublime Text editor, but it can also be used at the command line.

 # Usage